-During both day and residential trips, Paracetamol is included in Frist Aid Bags and staff may be required to administer this.
+During both day and residential trips, Paracetamol is included in First Aid Bags and staff may be required to administer this.
 During residential trips, they may also be required to administer student's own medication.
 Staff must also know how to administer emergency/reliever medication (AAI, reliever inhaler and antihistamines).
 Staff who will be expected to do this will be provided with annual medication administration training.
+Staff must also read and be up to date with the School's Administration of Medication Policy.